WKLT

 WKLT 97.5 Kalkaska (Traverse City), WBCM 93.5 Boyne City (Petoskey) and WRGZ 96.7 Rogers City (Alpena) are classic rock-leaning mainstream rock stations simulcasting as "KLT The Rock Station".
-The stations serve all of northern lower Michigan from Traverse City to Alpena.
+The stations serve Northern Michigan from Traverse City to Alpena.

 History

 The station was started by Roy Henderson in April 1979 at 97.7, in Kalkaska, Michigan, playing a CHR/Top 40 format as "Kilt 98".
 Due to its limited signal, the station found it difficult to compete with the high-powered WJML-FM and WKHQ, and so in 1981 the station changed format to automated country as "Country 98".

 The station added an AM station at 1420 in 1982, which simulcasted the FM's format.
 The AM station, WKLT, was a 500-watt daytimer.

 In 1982, WKLT became the Grand Traverse region's first AOR station, when Roy Henderson moved to Texas full-time, selling WKLT to a Pepsi-Cola distribution company based in North Dakota.
 The new AOR format was the first of its kind in northern Michigan and gave listeners an alternative to the Top 40 fare played on WJML and WKHQ.
 It was during this period that WKLT would be known to its listeners as "98 Rock".

 In 1991, WKLT moved to 97.5, boosting power to 32,000 watts and the company purchased WJML in Petoskey (which by that time had shifted to an adult contemporary format in response to competition from WKHQ and WKPK).
 The company spun off WJML/1110 to local broadcaster Rick Stone (who eventually sold the station to John Yob) and WKLT to the Kalkaska School system, which has since shut the station down for good.
 WJML-FM 98.9 became WKLZ and Double Rock KLT was born.
 During the 29 years the stations simulcast, they could be heard as far north as Sault Ste Marie, Ontario, Canada, as far west as Manistique, and as far south as Lake City.